solana-developers/solana-cookbook/docs/th/guides/serialization.md

 ### Serialization/Deserialization

-To complete the underlying serialization and deserialization:
+To complete the underlying serialization และ deserialization:

 1. `sol_template_shared::pack_into_slice` - Where the actual serialization occurs
 2. `sol_template_shared::unpack_from_slice` - Where the actual deserialization occurs